EGR304-2026-F-101/EGR304-2026-F-101.github.io/docs/05-design-ideation.md

 The goal of this ideation process was to generate a wide variety of possible features for our automatic dog food dispenser.
 Our team used the user needs identified during the Voice of the Customer benchmarking process as the foundation for the brainstorm.
 The benchmarking process produced 100 organized user needs covering dispensing performance, scheduling and controls, reliability, food storage, ease of use, maintenance, food protection, power, pet interaction, and physical design.
 These needs were prioritized as High, Medium, or Low based on repeated customer feedback, importance to the primary function of the dispenser, and team judgment.

-For the ideation process, we focused primarily on the High-priority needs while also including Medium- and Low-priority needs when they provided opportunities to improve the overall user experience.
+For the ideation process, we focused primarily on the High priority needs while also including Medium and Low priority needs when they provided opportunities to improve the overall user experience.
 The purpose of the brainstorm was to generate individual features that could later be combined into different complete product concepts.

 ## Generating Ideas